 Finally, the popular “three-season,” sleeping bag, rated for +5 to 29 degrees, is ideal for expeditions where it may get cool but not cold, such as camping in the high desert in late spring or early fall.
 This kind of sleeping bag is generally good for coastal mountain ranges and mid-latitude summer trips.

 Keep in mind: Sleeping in a tent or enclosure usually adds about 10 degrees of warmth to the sleeping bag’s EN rating, and using a sleeping pad also adds a few degrees.
 Of course, if you’re more interested in glamping than testing your mettle in the great outdoors, you can also find comfy camping cots and glamping tents.

-FOR WINTER CAMPING: Puma Super MF
+FOR WINTER CAMPING: Puma Super MF Sleeping Bag

 The Puma Super MF Sleeping Bag by Western Mountaineering is rated for -25 degrees and comes packed with dense, comfortable down filling.
 It also features a light, breathable but watertight shell.